gasduster99/sppComp/try1/try1_2.md

 	* model uncertainty around port
 	* bell number for exploration
 	* constrained exploration
-	* bayesian model averaging
+	* Bayesian model averaging
 -->

 <!--
- best as possble No additional biogeographic information about which particular ports may be pooled is encoded so as to test each partition angainst each other based solely on relative model performance.
+ best as possible No additional biogeographic information about which particular ports may be pooled is encoded so as to test each partition against each other based solely on relative model performance.
 -->